Hospice Volunteers Needed in Rhinelander

-While caring for others, you can find new meaning in your own life, gain greater self-knowledge, and experience satisfaction from making a difference in people's lives!
-Volunteers often become more focused on the parts of life that matter most.
+Hospice volunteers are special men and women!
+While caring for others, you can find new meaning in your own life, gain greater self-knowledge, and experience satisfaction from making a difference in people's lives.
+As a result, volunteers often become more focused on the parts of life that matter most.

 Make each day count…become a hospice volunteer.